 This research applies descriptive methods with a quantitative approach.
 Analysis was carried out on the data collected in this research.
 The focus of this research is to find out how students perform as social workers at SMK Department of Social Work.
 To obtain this performance data, the following steps are carried out.
 Create a performance assessment tool, covering cognitive, affective and psychomotor assessment aspects in child support service practices.
-Conduct validity tests of performance assessment tools.
-Assessing student performance in child support service practices.
+Conduct validity tests of performance in child support service practices.
 Analyzing student performance in child support service practices.